loader image

 Did Not Finish (DNF):

-"Did Not Finish" means that a WOD that is to be completed within a certain time limit has not been fully completed.
+“Did Not Finish” means that a WOD, which has to be completed within a certain time limit, was not completely finished.

 Double Under (DU):

-This involves jumping rope, whereby the rope is passed under the legs twice with each jump.
+This involves skipping rope, with the rope passing under the legs twice with each jump.

 Dumbbell:

-Dumbbell is the English word for dumbbell.
-If there is a DB after an exercise or before an exercise in your WOD, you must use dumbbells.
+Dumbbel is the English word for dumbbell.
+If there is a DB behind or before an exercise in your WOD, you must use dumbbells.

 Every Minute on the Minute (EMOTM/EMOM):

-The abbreviation EMOTM stands for "every minute on the minute".
-This is a type of training in which the prescribed exercises are performed every minute that begins.
-An example would be "EMOTM for 10 min: 5 burpees, 5 thrusters", so you would do 5 burpees and then 5 thrusters every minute for 10 minutes.
-The rest of the minute is used as a break.
-A variation is e.g. EMOTM with "odd" and "even" minutes, i.e. e.g. odd = 5 burpees, even = 5 thrusters, so for every minute starting with an odd number (1,3,5...) you do 5 burpees and for even minutes you do your 5 thrusters.
+The abbreviation EMOTM stands for “every minute on the minute”.
+This is a type of training in which the specified exercises are completed every minute.
+An example would be “EMOTM for 10 Min.: 5 Burpees, 5 Thrusters”, so you would do 5 burpees and then 5 thrusters every minute for 10 minutes.
+The remaining time of the minute is used as a break.
+A variation is e.g. EMOTM with “odd” and “even” minutes, i.e. e.g. Odd = 5 Burpees, Even = 5 Thrusters, so you do 5 burpees every minute that starts with an odd number (1,3,5…) and you complete your 5 thrusters on even minutes.

 Farmer’s Carry/Walk:

-The farmer's walk is an exercise for grip strength and therefore enormously important for exercises such as deadlift, clean and jerk, snatch, shoulder press and bench press.
+The Farmer's Walk is an exercise for grip strength and therefore extremely important for exercises such as deadlifts, clean & jerk, snatch, shoulder press and bench press.
 The exercise is comparable to carrying shopping bags.
-You grab a dumbbell or kettlebell on the floor with each hand, lift it up and then run a certain distance with this weight, holding the weight as tightly as you can in your hand.
+You grab a dumbbell or kettlebell that is on the floor with each hand, lift it up and then walk a certain distance with this weight, holding the weight as tightly as you can in your hand.

 Fight Gone Bad (FGB):

-The workout was given the name "Fight Gone Bad" by BJ Penn, a famous UFC fighter.
-When asked how he felt after this workout, he said: "It feels like fight gone bad".
+The workout got the name “Fight Gone Bad” from BJ Penn, a famous UFC fighter.
+When asked how he felt after this training, he said: “It feels like fight gone bad”, like a fight gone bad.
 This workout is available as a 5-round or 3-round version.
-It is designed to simulate the demands of an MMA fight.
-"FGB" is a benchmark workout.
+It is supposed to simulate the requirements of an MMA fight.
+“FGB” is a benchmark workout.

 Filthy Fifty: